-During the celebration of Eid-ul-Adha, Muslims honor and remember the great sacrifice of beloved Prophet Ibrahim and the Sunnah of our beloved Prophet (PBUH).
-It is allowed to slaughter an animal such as a sheep, goat, camel, cow and buffalo.
+During the celebration of Eid-ul-Adha, Muslims honor and remember the great sacrifice of the beloved Prophet Ibrahim and the Sunnah of our beloved Prophet (PBUH).
+It is allowed to slaughter an animal such as a sheep, goat, camel, cow, or buffalo.

-During the days of Eid-ul-Adha it is compulsory on every capable person to sacrifice at least a goat, or a ram, or a cow or a part of a camel.
-A member of family should sacrifice the animal with his own hand, which is best in this case.
-Nevertheless, authorizing someone else for slaughtering is also allowed.
+During the days of Eid-ul-Adha, it is compulsory for every capable person to sacrifice at least a goat, or a ram, or a cow, or a part of a camel.
+A member of the family should sacrifice the animal with his own hand, which is best in this case.
+Nevertheless, authorizing someone else to slaughter is also allowed.
 The Prophet (PBUH) said:

-“Whoever can afford it (the sacrifice animal) but does not offer a sacrifice, let him not come near our prayer place.”
+“Whoever can afford it (the sacrificed animal) but does not offer a sacrifice, let him not come near our prayer place.”
 (Ibn Majah 3123)